Scarab Peak

 Lots of cool rock on the northwest side of the mountain

-Steep and loose - one at time here
+Then it gets steep and loose - one at a time here

-Barney and I approach the col between the summit and that outlier
+At the col between the summit and that outlier (photo by Raff)

 Had to go this way to check out those dirt piles

 Barney is well ahead.
 I didn't ask his age, but he probably had 20 years on me (30 on Raff) and descended the mountain with goat-like ease.
-We have much to admire about and learn from the older generation.
+We have much to admire about and learn from the older generation of mountaineers.

 The outlier and its remaining glacier